The Lifeblood of Modern Branding

 3. Customer Loyalty Model

 The customer loyalty model aims to increase retention rates, creating lifelong customers for your brand.
 Judgment is based on how consumers “feel” about a brand’s products or services.
 Today’s most successful brands realize customer loyalty is an essential component of driving purchase intent through positive emotional experiences which increase perceived value.
 Metrics could range from the number of monthly subscriptions, repeat buyers, and engagement with loyalty programs.

 4. Customer Advocacy Model

 Customer advocacy is a customer-first model supported by customer service and strategic marketing tactics, which elevate the brand to foster customer relationships.
 With this model, we measure based upon the number of shares, mentions, positive reactions, user-generated content, and brand advocacy, comparing results to those of key-competitors for a more holistic overview of performance.

 5. Brand Perception Model

 How do people perceive your brand?
 Can negative sentiments be shifted in a positive direction via social media communications?
 Throughout a brand’s lifespan, it may be necessary to change course to incorporate shifts in the digital marketing landscape.
 The brand perception model is typically defined by tracking comments on posts and watching for a change in sentiment.

 6. Earned/Organic Model

 Earned media is creating content that provides results without having to pay for amplification (hence, earning the media).
-Success with this approach is usually due to utilization of techniques such as influencer outreach—sharing content with the hope that influencers with hundreds of thousands of followers will post about it—and social listening, which includes actively following, and joining, conversations people in your target demographic are having on social media to gain organic fan acquisition without paying for it.
+Success with this approach is usually due to the utilization of techniques such as influencer outreach—sharing content with the hope that influencers with hundreds of thousands of followers will post about it—and social listening, which includes actively following, and joining, conversations people in your target demographic are having on social media to gain organic fan acquisition without paying for it.

 7. Customer Service Model

 The Customer Service model focuses on providing consumers with digital communication avenues for questions and product support.
 It typically involves comparing the cost of operating a traditional customer service (CS) department with performing customer service functions digitally, as well as the costs for transferring CS in part or in full to digital.
 Features include managing returns and exchanges, dealing with damaged goods and answering customer questions.

 Key Performance Indicators (KPIs)